Emurasoft/emurasoft.github.io/en/dlg/advanced_open/index.md

 ## Select Files to Open button

-Click this button to display theOpen dialog box where you can select the file(s) you want to open in EmEditor.
+Click this button to display the **Open** dialog box where you can select the file(s) you want to open in EmEditor.

 ## Set this as the default macro check box